BlackHawk v2.0: A public code for calculating the Hawking evaporation spectra of any black hole distribution: Other applications

 \subsection{Adding primary particles}

-If the user wants to add hypothetical primary Hawking particles, the following steps have to be undertaken: \begin{itemize} \item increase the parameter \texttt{particle\_number} in the greybody factor table information file \texttt{infos.txt} or add the new particle(s) with a switch similar to the one for the graviton, \item recompute the $f(M,a^*)$ and $g(M,a^*)$ tables to account for this(ese) new emission(s), \item if the spin(s) of the new particle(s) is(are) not among the greybody factor tables, compute the new ones and modify the \texttt{read\_gamma\_tables} and \texttt{read\_gamma\_\\fits} routines, \item add the new particle(s) to all the fixed length arrays of particle types (for example the file names or columns in the writing routines), \item eventually add its(their) contribution(s) to the secondary spectra. \end{itemize}
+If the user wants to add hypothetical primary Hawking particles, the following steps have to be undertaken: \begin{itemize} \item increase the parameter \texttt{particle\_number} in the greybody factor table information file \texttt{infos.txt} or add the new particle(s) with a switch similar to the one for the graviton, \item recompute the $f(M,x_j)$ (and $g(M,a^*)$ for Kerr BHs) tables to account for this(ese) new emission(s), \item if the spin(s) of the new particle(s) is(are) not among the greybody factor tables, compute the new ones and modify the \texttt{read\_gamma\_tables} and \texttt{read\_gamma\_fits} routines, \item add the new particle(s) to all the fixed length arrays of particle types (for example the file names or columns in the writing routines), \item eventually add its(their) contribution(s) to the secondary spectra. \end{itemize} We want to point out that as the graviton emission, as well as DM emission, are included in \texttt{BlackHawk}, new layers of new particles may become difficult to handle.